WinstonHar/Ros2BridgeMobile/README.md

 After adding in files to the respective folders they will show in the UI in their respective categories in a checkbox list.
 From there users can select which ones they want to use in the application and set custom buttons with prefilled values to use on the controller.
 Right now I have filters for text casing to exclude hint values.
 So only snake case variables in the files will be fillable while variables in all caps will be locked.
 This can be used to show what values correspond to different functions for fillable variables without writing external docs.

+NOTE: In order to get custom protocols working at least with the version of rosbridge I am using you need to manually add the imports to the __init__.py file for the actions into the incorrect folders in order for rosbridge to find them.

+Example: For the action RunPose I need to manually make these imports
+- msgs/srv/__init__.py -> from msgs.action._run_pose import RunPose_SendGoal, RunPose_GetResult
+- msgs/action/__init__.py -> from ._run_pose import RunPose_Feedback, RunPose_Result, RunPose_Goal, RunPose_SendGoal, RunPose_GetResult
+- msgs/msg/__init__.py -> from msgs.action import RunPose_Feedback, RunPose_Result, RunPose_Goal

+This has to be done for every action type you want to support.
+If you fail to do these imports rosbridge will say the funcitions for x action cannot be found and refuse to send said action.

+**Horizontal UI Improvements**
+Now accessible in the main activity UI at the bottom there is a controller overview UI!
+After setting up your connection to ros via ip/port selector and importing or creating your app actions you can now use your connected controller with a clean UI showing only simple large descriptions of what each button is set to.
+Additionally if you use the preset selector the center yxba buttons cycle and a pop up UI showing all available presets appears for 1.5 seconds.
+Additionally if you subscribe to an image feed it will replace the background of the ui allowing for image feed viewing while controlling your robot.
+YXBA buttons on the screen are also functional.
+Selecting subtext on the screen will show a detailed description of the app action.

 ## Credits
 - Developed by WinstonHar